rust-lang/rustc-dev-guide/src/backend/updating-llvm.md

 * The one or two preceding major versions are usually supported.

 By default, Rust uses its own fork in the [rust-lang/llvm-project repository].
-This fork is based on a `release/NN.x` branch of the upstream project, rather than the `main` development branch.
+This fork is based on a `release/$N.x` branch of the upstream project, where `$N` is either the latest released major version, or the current major version in release candidate phase.
+The fork is never based on the `main` development branch.

 Our LLVM fork only accepts: